-A drought is very challenging financially and mentally, but we knew we would have to deal with the possibility of it, when we become farmers, and we try our best to plan accordingly.

-But it's the human instigated actions that hurt the most.

-Not, because it may be good for my country, or myself, but regularly there are actions, that are help to someone in a bureaucratic department, or maybe a way to get some money from someone who has an asset, but doesn't have a voice.

-It hurts, it's tiring, it's depressing, I feel forgotten and I feel used.
+A drought is very challenging financially and mentally, but we knew we would have to deal with the possibility of it.
+When we become farmers, we try our best to plan accordingly.
+But it is the human-instigated actions that hurt the most, not because it might be good for my country or myself, but regularly there are actions that help someone in a bureaucratic department, or maybe a way to get some money from someone who has an asset but does not have a voice.
+It hurts, it is tiring, it is depressing.
+I feel forgotten.
+I feel used.